Exploring Treatment Options for Atrial Fibrillation Abroad

 1. Structural heart conditions

 Structural issues in the heart are a primary cause of AFib, affecting the way electrical signals flow through the heart.
-These conditions change the heart’s physical structure and its ability to keep a steady rhythm, much like an out-of-tune instrument.
+These conditions change the heart’s physical structure and its ability to keep a steady rhythm.

 Some common problems include: